 Spring is coming to an end, and summer is rapidly approaching.
 With these seasonal changes come the relaxing walks and festive outdoor barbecues, but also the dreaded chore of mowing the lawn.
-While you can’t take the chore out of mowing you can make it easier by selecting the best lawn mower for the job.
+While you can’t take the chore out of mowing you can make it easier by buying the best lawn mower for your lawn.
 Whether you want a gas/electric, self-propelled/reel, corded/cordless mower our reviews and recommendations will answer all your questions.

-Where to Buy a Lawn Mower
+Where to Buy a Lawn Mower?

 Lawn mowers are readily available in most brick-and-mortar hardware stores such as Home Depot, Lowes, Menards, and Sears.
 Although purchasing from a retail store allows you to get your mower immediately, we encourage you to highly consider purchasing from an online retailer such as Amazon.

 - Greater selection: Physical stores have a limited stock of lawn mowers, and if you are searching for a specific model you may have to make trips to multiple stores-sapping both your time and energy.
 Online marketplaces offer a wider selection than any appliance store and you can browse from the comfort of your home.

 - Cheaper Prices: If you are looking for the best value lawn mower for your money then chances are you’ll find it online.
 Prices can be markedly lower online due to multiple vendors selling the same product.
 It is also common for sites like Amazon to offer deals that further reduce the price.
 Finally, the ability to compare prices/features of hundreds of different mowers side-by-side is invaluable.